bAvenir/vicinity-agent/README.md

 When the adapter installs the VICINITY agent, several resources become available to it:

+For DEVELOPERS, see **docs/resources** for description of the available functions to build an extension to the adapter.

 * Agent
     * Gateway: Interface to the gateway API.
     * Services: Agent services based on series of interactions with VICINITY using the Gateway.

 * Persistance